Forced Abortion in China Prompts Apology and Three Officials Suspended

-Three Chinese officials have been suspended and the government has apologized to a young Chinese woman, Feng Jianmei, after she was forced to abort her child seven months into the pregnancy due to China's one-child limit law.
+June 15, 2012— -- Three Chinese officials have been suspended and the government has apologized to a young mother who was forced to abort her child seven months into the pregnancy due to China's one-child limit law.

 Graphic images of the mother and the lifeless body of the baby sparked a public uproar after they were posted online by a Chinese activist group.